-Work with stakeholders was extremely strong during 2020.
-The Trust met and briefed nearly 100 MPs per quarter, including wider briefings for the Liberal Democrat Parliamentary party and Plaid Cymru.
-The Trust worked to secure personal association of 642 MPs with the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism and delivered educational programming to a number of parliamentarians accused of antisemitism during the 2019 election.
+Work with stakeholders continued to be strong.
+The Trust met and briefed an average of 74 parliamentarians each quarter.
 We also continued to engage in 'casework' as required, supporting MPs facing abuse or raising concerns about constituency or other matters related to antisemitism.